Tubbz-alt/charts-1/ecs-cluster/README.md

 ...
 ```

-For provisioning storage you should to provide license file:
+For provisioning storage you should provide a license file:
     --set-file objectLicenseFile=/path/to/the/license.xml

 There are [configuration options](#configuration) for that, too.